asyntai/typo3-ai-chatbot/README.md

 • **Fast responses (1–3s)**: Keeps customers from bouncing.

 ## Installation
+**Note: Alternatively, if you don't want to use a plugin, you can also get a JavaScript snippet at asyntai.com/dashboard and manually insert it into your web pages.**

 1. Copy the extension folder to `/typo3conf/ext/asyntai_chatbot/`  (must be named exactly like this, otherwise it will not work)
 2. Or install via Composer: `composer require asyntai/typo3-ai-chatbot`